Fast Facts about Sherman College

-Sherman College of Chiropractic, founded in 1973, is named in honor of Lyle Sherman, D.C., a pioneer in the development of modern chiropractic.
+Sherman College of Chiropractic, founded in 1973 by Thom Gelardi, D.C,, is named in honor of Lyle Sherman, D.C., a pioneer in the development of modern chiropractic.

-HEALTH CENTER: The college operates a Chiropractic Health Center where students intern under the supervision of licensed doctors of chiropractic and provide quality, affordable chiropractic care for members of the community.
+The college operates the Health Center chiropactic clinic where students intern under the supervision of licensed doctors of chiropractic and provide quality, affordable chiropractic care for members of the community.

 Sherman College regularly offers continuing education opportunities for doctors of chiropractic and hosts an annual Lyceum (homecoming) program which brings hundreds of visitors to campus.

 The Research Department is housed in the college’s Chiropractic Health Center and works with faculty and students to investigate the vertebral subluxation, analysis for its correction and associated outcomes.
 The department offers state-of-the-art electrophysiological equipment.
 The results of projects carried out at Sherman College have been presented at professional conferences around the world and published in national, peer-reviewed scientific journals.